johnstevenson/wprs-api/docs/output.md

 # Output data

-The output data returned from all endpoints is a PHP array.
-It can be encoded to JSON and we use this representation to illustrate it.
+The output data returned from all endpoints is a PHP array which can be encoded to JSON.

-The output data is referred to as an `output_array` throughout this documentation.

-The data is an object comprising [meta](#meta) and [data](#data) root properties:
+It is referred to as an `output_array` throughout this documentation, but described as a JSON object which comprises [meta](#meta) and [data](#data) root properties:

 ```jsonc
 "meta": {